ascend4/ascend4/models/test/ida/close_events.md

 16 failing state/Boolean assertions confined to the two new reproducer cases; the process exits 35.
 Both integration calls themselves return success without solver errors.
 The native harness reports no leaked memory.

+## Verified repair, 19 September 2026

+On `satisfied-tolerance` (base `ac333e14`), the final affected-suite command above passes all 87 tests and 2,870 assertions, with zero failures and no skips.
+This includes the original close-event reproducers, all four ordered operators, nearby recrossings, truth-mode compatibility, the existing IDA reset/event tests, LRSlv, and eight CMSlv tests.
+The native harness reports no leaked memory. `git diff --check` is clean.
+The pre-fix four-case replay on this branch reproduced the two failures before the implementation change.

+An exploratory additional real non-equality conditional (`ne: g != 0`) triggered the existing compiler assertion `LogRelIsCond: lrel != NULL` during fixture setup, before LRSlv evaluation.
+That exploratory fixture was removed; resolving this separate compiler limitation is outside this repair.
+The production change explicitly excludes unordered relations.
+Equality compatibility is tested; no new non-equality event qualification is claimed.